xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

   * **UP**: Goes back to the previous screen.
   * **DOWN**: None

+* **New Contact**: Validates whether or not there is space for a new contact.
+If there is, it transitions to the `New Contact Name` state.
+Otherwise, it transitions to the `List Full` state.

-* **New Contact**: Screen for new contact name input.
+* **New Contact Name**: Screen for new contact name input.
 A marker on the top right of the screen determines whether this is the first or second screen in the process of adding a contact.
 The first screen consists of inputting the new contact's name while the second screen consists of inputting the new contact's UUID.
   * **SELECT**: Saves name and goes to the `New Contact UUID` screen.
   * **LEFT**: Erases the last character and moves cursor to the left.
   * **RIGHT**: Confirms character and moves cursor to the right.
   * **UP**: Scrolls letter.
   * **DOWN**: Scrolls letter.
+  *
 * **New Contact UUID**: Screen for new contact name input.
 A marker on the top right of the screen determines that this is the second screen in the process of adding a new contact.
   * **SELECT**: Saves UUID and goes to the `New Contact Added` screen.
 Saves contact to the EEPROM.
   * **LEFT**: Erases the last character and moves cursor to the left.